-678 Government and Corporate Veterinary Practice
+Government and Corporate Veterinary 678 Practice

 Spring.
 3 credits.
-A student may earn a maximum of 0 credits This course is not reenrollable RB: Completion of semester 5 of the graduate-professional program in the College of Veterinary Medicine.
+RB: Completion of semester 5 of the graduate-professional program in the College of Veterinary Medicine.
 R: Open to graduate-professional students in the College of Veterinary Medicine.

 Government veterinary practice issues including state, federal and international regulatory medicine, state and federal public health, state and federal wildlife, military veterinary medicine, food safety, and animal control.
 Study of corporate veterinary practice pertaining to the pharmaceutical and chemical industries.